Big, thick, soft, chewy, and loaded with chocolate chips, these bakery-style Chocolate Chip Cookies are absolute perfection and yet so easy to make!

 HERE’S A QUICK LOOK AT HOW TO MAKE CHOCOLATE CHIP COOKIES:

 One of the best things about this recipe is the melted butter.
 How many times have you gone to make cookies and you find out you need softened butter, yet all of your butter is as hard as a rock?
 Yep, I know.
 Been there.
 Lots of times.
 Not a problem with this recipe!
+Just make sure you let the melted butter cool off before adding it to the dough.
+If it’s too hot, your cookies may spread out too much when baking.

 The original recipe called for 1½ cups of chocolate chips.
 A 12-ounce bag of chocolate chips has about 2 cups of chips.
 I add the whole bag because why should I let that last ½ cup sit lonely in my cupboard waiting to be used?
 Besides, they are chocolate chip cookies.
 The more the merrier, I say!